-$\frac{1}{2}$ -1 tin olive oil I tin soft bread crumbs 2 tins pine kernels or kashew nuts
+1-r tin olive oil

+I tin soft bread crumbs

+2 tins pine kernels or kashew nuts

-$\frac{1}{2}$ tsp. tartaric acid ‡ tin lemon juice
+1⁄2 tsp. tartaric acid

+4 tin lemon juice

-2 olives
+2 olives Parsley

-Parsley

-Sea fish is preferable for this dish, but if not available shabbut may be used.
+Sea fish is preferable for this dish, but if but if not available shabbut may be used.
 The fish should be gutted, wiped, well rubbed with salt, and cut into pieces of convenient size for a baking dish.
 The head should not be removed.
 Lay the pieces on a large sheet of paper which should be folded at least once, and pour over the olive oil, wrap up the pieces in the paper, lay on a baking dish and cook in the oven for 10 minutes to half an hour according to the fire; turn and cook as long again.
-When well cooked, remove the bones and lay all the fish on a large serving dish pouring over the oily fluid which remains in the paper and which will later set like gelatine.
+When well cooked, remove the bones and lay all the fish on a large serving de pouring over the oily fluid which remains in the paper and which will la set like gelatine.
 Season.

-While the fish is cooking soak the bread crumbs in water until no more fluid is absorbed.
+While the fish is cooking soak the bread crumbs in water until more fluid is absorbed.
 Drain.
-Mince the kernels or nuts at least three times, or pound in a mortar.
-Dissolve the tartarice acid in the lemon juice.
-Combine the drained bread crumbs, nuts and lemon juice, and pass them through a collander or coarse sieve to ensure a smooth sauce.
-Add plenty of salt.
+Mince the kernels or nuts at least the times, or pound in a mortar.
+Dissolve the tartarice acid in the lemon juic Combine the drained bread crumbs, nuts and lemon juice, and pass the through a collander or coarse sieve to ensure a smooth sauce.
+Add plet of salt.
 The sauce should be like mayonnaise which will just pour.
 The flavour must be adjusted to taste.
-If the flavour of nuts or lemon is too strong more bread crumbs may be added.
+If the flavour of nuts or lemon is to strong more bread crumbs may be added strong more bread crumbs may be added.

-It is customary to arrange the flaked fish in the form of a fish but this is optional.
-Cover with the sauce, place two olives for the eyes and decorate with parsley, pieces of beetroot or whatever is wanted.
-The dish should be served cold, but if served hot the sauce should be separate from the fish.
+It is customary to arrange the fiaked fish in fhe form of a fish but the is optional.
+Cover with the sauce, place two olives for eyes and decora with parsley, pieces of beetroot or whatever is wanted.
+The dish should served cold, but if served hot the sauce should be separate from the fix tin olive oil tin almonds big onions